-Christopher Luna-Mega is pursuing a Ph.D. in composition and computer technologiesis through the Department of Music at the University of Virginia.
-He is a composer and improviser interested in focused listening, improvisation, contemplation, and silence.
-His work analyzes sounds from natural and urban environments and translates them into notated music for performers and electronics.
+Chris is a composer whose work analyzes sounds from natural and urban environments and translates them into notated music for performers and electronics.
 His orchestral music has been performed by the Orquestra del Teatro Comunale di Bologna, BBC Scottish Symphony Orchestra, Iceland Symphony Orchestra, Montreal-Toronto Art Orchestra, and Orquesta Sinfónica Nacional de México, conducted by Tonino Battista, Ilan Volkov, Gregory Oh, and José Luis Castillo, respectively.
 Ensembles that have performed his instrumental works include the New Thread Quartet, Yarn|Wire, The William Winant Percussion Group, JACK Quartet, and The Arditti String Quartet.
-His music has been featured in festivals such as the New York Electronic Music Festival, Seoul International Computer Music Festival (Gwangju), AgelicA (Bologna), Tectonics (Reykjavik), Tectonics (Glasgow), L’Off (Montreal), Avant X (Toronto), Mills Music Now (Oakland, CA), and the International Forum for New Music “Manuel Enriquez” (Mexico City).
-Luna-Mega has taught composition, musicianship, theory, orchestration, and introduction to electronic music in the National School of Music in Mexico, Mills College, The Walden School and at the University of Virginia.
-He received his B.M. in composition at the Universidad Nacional Autónoma de México -UNAM and his M.A. in composition from Mills College, as well as a B.A. in film/communication theory at the Universidad Iberoamericana -UIA, Mexico City.
+His music has been featured in festivals such as the New York Electroacoustic Music Festival, Seoul International Computer Music Festival (Gwangju), AgelicA (Bologna), Tectonics (Reykjavik), Tectonics (Glasgow), L’Off (Montreal), Avant X (Toronto), Mills Music Now (Oakland, CA), and the International Forum for New Music “Manuel Enriquez” (Mexico City).
+Chris is currently completing his dissertation, titled “Environmental Sound Model-Based Composition”, as well as working with the Coastal Futures Conservatory and the Environmental Resilience Institute, translating climate change research into electroacoustic music.

-Sound Model-Based Instrumental Composition
+Environmental Sound Model-Based Composition